 The SHIPS Project: for young people with an acquired neurological difficulty

-The SHIPS Project is part of Above & Beyond, Charity No. 1170973, the local charity that raises funds for all Bristol’s city centre hospitals.
+The SHIPS Project is administered through Above & Beyond, Charity No. 1170973, the local charity that raises funds for all Bristol’s city centre hospitals.
 They invest in projects that make a real difference to patient care.

 To find out more visit their website at www.aboveandbeyond.org.uk